 Step Three is to make a habit of tuning in to the three-day weather forecast.
 Three-day forecasts are highly accurate and can give you a good sense of predicted risk.
 Don’t wait until a storm is imminent before you start paying attention.
 The ready.gov website lists steps to take over time as a storm is approaching.

 Step Four is to keep at least your car’s gas tank at least half full.
 That way if you need to evacuate, you won’t run out of gas in the ensuing traffic jam.
 You also won’t waste precious time struggling to pump gas along with all of the other unprepared people.
 If you’ve been driving all day to get to that Outer Banks beach house, fill up shortly before you arrive—it’s a good precaution.

 If you’re impacted by a hurricane or other disaster, letting loved ones know you’re OK will save a lot of worry.
-One way to do that is to register at “safe and well” with the American Red Cross Safe and Well website.
+The American Red Cross can help you do that via their website.
 You can also search the “safe and well” registry for information about others.